xxiiyu/imagegen-tech/docs/Models/00_models.md

 At a high level, we always say we "train a model to learn something."
 Well... how do we quantify how much the model has "learned"?

-The **loss (function)**, also called the **cost** or **objective**, is a function people design to measure how well the model performs on a task.
+The **loss (function) $L$**, also called the **cost** or **objective**, is a function people design to measure how well the model performs on a task.
 Conventionally, a lower loss means the model is performing better.
 Training a model could also be referred to as minimizing the loss.

 !!!note "Illustrative Example"
     Let's say you're trying to predict house prices.
 A simple and common loss function for this task could be $L=|\text{TruePrice} - \text{PredictedPrice}|^2$, the square of the difference between the true price and the predicted price.
 As you can imagine, trying to minimize the loss $L$ is the same as trying to reduce the difference between the true price and the prediction, or in other words make the prediction more accurate.